mohzameer/podpdf-be/SPEC.md

      - `plan_id` (String) - ID of the plan this user is on (e.g., `"free-basic"`, `"paid-standard"`)
      - `account_status` (String) - `"free"`, `"paid"`, or `"cancelled"` (defaults to `"free"` on account creation)
      - `total_pdf_count` (Number) - All-time PDF count for the user
+     - `free_credits_remaining` (Number, optional) - Remaining free PDF credits for this user.
+Decremented when free credits are used.
+Can go negative (e.g., `-1`, `-2`) due to concurrent requests.
+Defaults to `null` if plan has no free credits.
+Initialized from `plan.free_credits` when user upgrades to a plan with free credits.
      - `quota_exceeded` (Boolean) - `true` if free tier user has exceeded their plan's quota limit (from `plan.monthly_quota`), `false` otherwise (defaults to `false`)
      - `webhook_url` (String, optional) - User's default webhook URL for long job notifications
      - `created_at` (String, ISO 8601 timestamp) - Account creation timestamp